Free Activities in Tauranga and Mt Maunganui

 The Bay of Plenty hub is bustling with things to do, what’s more, there are heaps of free things to do in Tauranga and Mt Maunganui!
 (As well as cheap things to do too).
 Whether you’re looking for hikes, art galleries, food to try, and social events to attend, it’s all happening here in Tauranga.

 So, what to do in Tauranga?
 Whether you are in the city to find work or and just passing through, there are a number of free things to do in Tauranga and Mt Maunganui so that you don’t break the backpacker budget.
-Stay in one of the 7 Best Backpacker Hostels in Tauranga and Mt Maunganuito keep accommodation costs low and fill up your time with some of these free and cheap activities in Tauranga.
+Stay in one of the 10 Best Budget Accommodation in Taupo to keep accommodation costs low and fill up your time with some of these free and cheap activities in Tauranga.

 Don’t waste any time to soak in those views from the summit of Mt Maunganui, aka, Mauao or “The Mount”.
 There are a number of walking tracks up and around The Mount, but the 30-minute climb to the summit rewards you with panoramic views of beaches, Tauranga city and the Pacific Ocean.
 One of the main things to do in Mount Maunganui for locals and traveller s looking to stay in shape is to tackle a morning run up and down “the Mount”.